Cookies Policy

 7. Further information

-You can also find information on to clear Cookies are provided by the ICO, as well as information about Cookies can be found on the ICO website.
+You can also find information on How to Clear Cookies, as well as information from the ICO on Cookies.

 8. Withdrawing Consent for Cookies